Yong Volz

 YONG VOLZ (张咏) is the Roger Gafke Distinguished Faculty Fellow and is chair of the Journalism Studies faculty at the Missouri School of Journalism.

-Currently, she also serves as the vice chair of the Standing Committee of Research of the Association of Education in Journalism and Mass Communication (AEJMC) and is on the Board of Directors of the American Journalism Historians Association (AJHA).
-She is the immediate past president of the Chinese Communication Association and a former head of the History Division of AEJMC.
-She is on several journals’ editorial boards and is a co-editor of the book series of “Journalism in Perspective” published by the University of Missouri Press.
+She currently serves on the Board of Directors for the Association for Education in Journalism and Mass Communication, where she chairs the Standing Committee on Research.
+She is the immediate past president of the Chinese Communication Association and a former Board member of the American Journalism Historians Association (AJHA).
+Additionally, she serves on the editorial boards of several academic journals and co-edits the “Journalism in Perspective” book series, published by the University of Missouri Press.

 Volz’s research centers on journalists and their place in society and history.
 Working primarily in the tradition of historical and comparative sociology, her research explores the formation of journalists as a distinctive occupational group, especially concerning gender, race, and the impact of social movements on the collective construction of journalistic identity.
 She has examined empirical cases spanning three centuries from both the United States and China.
 Her published work addresses the elite formation of U.S. foreign correspondents, gender disparities among Pulitzer Prize winners, American women journalists in the post-feminist era, pioneers in U.S. journalism education and their transcultural practices, Western missionary journalists in late nineteenth-century China, and the first generation of Chinese women journalists in the early twentieth century, among other topics.